-The Elite Clubs National League (ECNL) is a national soccer league created for youth players aged 13 through 18.
+The Elite Clubs National League (ECNL) is a national soccer league created in 2009 for youth players aged 13 through 18.
 ECNL soccer exists to provide the best conditions for developing young players within a highly competitive environment.

 In this article, I’ll show you:

 - How the league works

 - The history of the competition